openvinotoolkit/open_model_zoo/models/public/googlenet-v1-tf/googlenet-v1-tf.md

 ## Use Case and High-Level Description

 The `googlenet-v1-tf` model is one of the Inception family, designed to perform image classification.
-Like the other Inception models, the `googlenet-v1-tf` model has been pretrained on the ImageNet image database.
+Like the other Inception models, the `googlenet-v1-tf` model has been pre-trained on the ImageNet image database.
 For details about this family of models, check out the [paper](https://arxiv.org/abs/1602.07261), [repository](https://github.com/tensorflow/models/tree/master/research/slim).

 ## Specification